 What the Appointed Attorney Must Do Before the Hearing

 Arizona takes the rights of alleged incapacitated persons seriously.
-When a petition is filed to appoint a permanent guardian or conservator, the court assigns an attorney to represent the person at the center of the case.
-That attorney has specific duties that must be completed no later than seven calendar days before the initial hearing.
+When someone files a petition for a permanent guardian or conservator, the court assigns an attorney to the person involved.

 No later than seven calendar days before the initial hearing on a petition for the appointment of a permanent guardian or permanent conservator, the attorney for the alleged incapacitated person or the person allegedly in need of protection shall fulfill the following minimal duties.